-In order to have a feasible scope, we narrowed down the target users as film lovers and film specialists, then to came up with a few of underserved needs by competitor analysis and light-weight research and made a hierarchy of user needs.
+In order to have a feasible scope, we narrowed down the target users as film lovers and film specialists.
+We came up with a few of underserved needs by competitor analysis and light-weight research and made a hierarchy of user needs.

 Watch movies and TV shows with people who share the same interest.